Do you have questions about what baptism is or who should get baptized?

 So by being baptized, we are following His example AND being obedient to what he commanded his disciples to do to make more disciples!

-I hope you can see from these verses that baptism is very important and it pleases God and is our first act of obedience in following Christ!
+I hope you can see from these verses that baptism is very important and pleasing to God and is our first act of obedience in following Christ!

 Who Should be Baptized?